sergioB79/theForge/site/forge/content/forge/movies/rejected/transformers-revenge-of-the-fallen.md

 SUBTITLE: Noise as a Substitute for Meaning

+INFO:
+A maximalist sequel where explosions, metal, and quips drown any chance for resonance.
+Mythic language and ancient prophecies appear, yet never crystallize into a meaningful argument.
+Set-pieces pile up without moral or psychological progression, confusing escalation for structure.
+Emotion is wielded as a blunt instrument, not earned through character, consequence, or choice.

 This film is not Forge-canonical.
 Whatever craft exists here is deployed toward saturation rather than revelation, and what remains after the volume is removed is not a structure—only an impulse.

 ❌ WHY THIS FILM DOES NOT BELONG IN THE FORGE